Sk3tchBook/Test-Project/README.md

 Test Project
 Objective:
-Learn about GUI's
+Learn about GUI's and
-Learn the layout of a MMORPG game
+Learn the layout of a MMORPG game.